 - Balanced 6.3mm (1/4-inch) inputs let you capture audio from a wide variety of sources

-- Built-in stereo microphone lets you capture sounds on-the-fly
+- A built-in stereo microphone lets you capture sounds on-the-fly

 - USB-MIDI as well as MIDI Input and MIDI Output jacks for integration into virtually any MIDI setup for use as a pad controller, sample bank or both